British Indian Ocean Territory: Transport

 The airport passenger terminal in Diego Garcia, complete with red British telephone box.

 In terms of transportation on Diego Garcia, the island has short stretches of paved road between the port and airfield, and on its streets; transport is mostly by bicycle and on foot.
 The island had many wagonways, which were donkey-hauled narrow-gauge railways for the transport of coconut wagons.
 These are no longer in use and have deteriorated.

 Diego Garcia's military base is home to the territory's only airport.
 At 3000 m long, the runway is capable of supporting heavy US Air Force bombers such as the B-52, and would have been able to support the Space Shuttle in the event of a mission abort.
 It also has a major naval seaport, and there is also a marina bus service along the main road of the island.

 Yacht crews seeking safe passage across the Indian Ocean may apply for a mooring permit for the uninhabited Outer Islands (beyond Diego Garcia), but must not approach within 3 nmi, land on, or anchor at islands designated as Strict Nature Reserves, or the nature reserve within the Peros Banhos atoll.
 Unauthorised vessels or persons are not permitted access to Diego Garcia, and no unauthorised vessel is permitted to approach within three nautical miles of the island.

+Unlike other British Overseas Territories, BIOT uses right-hand traffic since the island follows U.S. traffic laws because the U.S. Military Base takes up most of the island.